ssebs/ssebs-www/content/blog/minimacropad.md

 However, since I know enough to be dangerous with Tkinter, I was able to hack my way through using Fyne.
 Once everything was working, I was amazed at how much snappier my macro pad felt!

-The startup time went from ~3 seconds, to about half a second.
+The startup time went from ~3 seconds, to less than half of a second.
 Running the macros felt the same, but the UI looked nicer too so I was happy.

 A few bugs were fixed over time, but in the end I had released `v1.2.3` before I was ready for my next big change.